NotReeceHarris/NotReeceHarris/README.md

 ## Bio

-Hello, I'm Reece, a full-stack cybersecurity software engineer.
-Describing my work as 'a bit of a handful' encapsulates the dynamic nature of my role and aligns with my passion for tackling complex challenges.
-Currently, my primary programming language is TypeScript, although I'm gradually transitioning to GoLang due to its structured approach and streamlined operations, which resonate with me.
+Hey, I’m Reece, a full-stack cybersecurity software engineer.
+My job definitely keeps me on my toes, and I enjoy tackling complex challenges.
+Right now, I’m working mainly with TypeScript and Rust.
+I’m particularly interested in cryptography and secure communications.
+For me, adding encryption to a WebSocket protocol is like my version of a ‘hello world’ script.

 ## Weekly overview